tholinka/Dark-Crunchyroll-Plugin/README.md

 ## Setup

-1. Install latest stable `Node.js`
+1. Install latest stable `yarn` and `gulp-cli` globally (either through your package manager, or through npm, etc)
-2. `npm install -g gulp-cli`
+2. run `yarn install`
-3. `npm install`
+3. Run `gulp` for automatic build-on-change and css lint
-4. Run `gulp` for automatic build-on-change and css lint
+   1. by default `gulp watchCrhome` is run, see `gulp --tasks` to view all available
-5. Load the plugin in Chrome from the `build` directory
+4. Load the plugin in Chrome/Firefox from the `build` directory

 ## CSS processing